 My areas of specialisation are the philosophy of science and the philosophy and history of physics.
 I am particularly interested in how classical referential semantics can be brought to bear on various questions in philosophy of science.
 I am interested in the debates about scientific realism, emergence, in questions of empirical under-determination, empirical equivalence, theoretical equivalence, scientific understanding, heuristics, dualities in physics, the relation between science and philosophy, and the philosophy of string theory.

 I have active interests in the history and philosophy of information, the philosophy of technology, and philosophy of mind: on how these fields inform philosophy of science, and on how philosophy of science can be informed by them.

 See my recent list of publications and activities under a separate tab.
-My full list of publications is below.
+My full list of publications is linked to below.

 See my full list of publications on Google scholar.
-For a recent list of publications and activities, see the separate tab.
+For a partial list of publications and activities, see the separate tab.

 Generally, I will supervise theses on one of the two following broad topics: